Alessandro-Dodon/portfolio_optimization/README.md

 # Portfolio Optimization

-This repository contains a portfolio optimization project completed during my Master's in Quantitative Finance at USI Lugano.
+This repository contains a portfolio theory project completed during my Master's in Quantitative Finance at USI Lugano.
 It applies both analytical and simulation-based techniques to explore optimal asset allocation using DJIA data.

 ## Overview